 Imagine this.
 There’s ten seconds left on the game clock.
-Your favorite team is currently down by a touchdown but has driven the ball all the way down to the 2 yard line.
+Your favorite team is currently down–– but they've just driven the ball all the way down to the 2 yard line.
 With no timeouts remaining, this is the final play for either team.
-Adding to the tension, you have some money on the line.
-Your friend bet you $100 that your team would lose.
-Your quarterback snaps the ball, steps up in the pocket, finds his target, and… the tv goes black.
-Your little brother accidentally tripped on the wire.
+Oh yeah, and you've got $250 on the line.
+Your quarterback snaps the ball, steps up in the pocket, finds his target, and…

-For most people in this type of situation, the answers to those questions are as good as guesses.
+For most people in this type of situation, knowing if you're walking away with money in your pocket is as good as a random guess.
 Thinkful graduate Albert Troszczynski isn’t most people, however.
-Using the power of data science, Albert is able to predict whether or not a team will score a touchdown with an astonishing 96% accuracy.
+Using the power of data science, Albert can predict whether or not a team will score a touchdown with an astonishing 96% accuracy.

 Creating a nearly perfect model

-Like many data scientists, Albert started off with a research question - and in his case, 2 research questions:
+Like many data scientists, Albert started off with a research question––two of them, actually:

 - What is the most computationally efficient model for predicting touchdowns before the ball is snapped?